victkarangwa/afroma/README.md

-# Welcome to bonded app 👋
+# Welcome to Parenti app 👋

 This is a dating mobile app for both IOS and Androif